MischaU8/yumyum/exercises/modeling-exercise-43_cRA1J1s41RQ.md

-shift s to subdivide the curve select the inner points and move them up patch the curve to make a sheet then extrude to make a solid add Phillips to the corner edges duplicate the top face to make a sheet mirror the new sheet select the boundary edges and press L to Loft
+shift s to subdivide the curve select the inner points and move them up patch the curve to make a sheet then extrude to make a solid add fillets to the corner edges duplicate the top face to make a sheet mirror the new sheet select the boundary edges and press L to Loft